hanwen/hardware/camera/README.md

 4. Drill holes in perspex
 5. Mount components (all components on the same side; TFT display facing the glass)

+Wifi
+====

+Press the FLASH button to enter Wifi configuration.
+Connect to the "IRCameraAP" access point.
+A captive portal should redirect to a configuration page.
+Configure network and password.

+Once Wifi is enabled, the display shows the IP address

+The IP address supports the following endpoints:

+   * /temp - dump temperatures as a 32x24 JSON nested array
+   * /parameter - get and set parameter values.
+   * /

 LICENSE
 =======